zoneyeah/dbt-core/CONTRIBUTING.md

 ```
 > [Here](https://docs.pytest.org/en/reorganize-docs/new-docs/user/commandlineuseful.html)
 > is a list of useful command-line options for `pytest` to use while developing.

+## Adding CHANGELOG Entry

+We use [changie](https://changie.dev) to generate `CHANGELOG` entries.
+Do not edit the `CHANGELOG.md` directly.
+Your modifications will be lost.

+Follow the steps to [install `changie`](https://changie.dev/guide/installation/) for your system.

+Once changie is installed and your PR is created, simply run `changie new` and changie will walk you through the process of creating a changelog entry.
+Commit the file that's created and your changelog entry is complete!

 ## Submitting a Pull Request

 dbt Labs provides a CI environment to test changes to specific adapters, and periodic maintenance checks of `dbt-core` through Github Actions.
 For example, if you submit a pull request to the `dbt-redshift` repo, GitHub will trigger automated code checks and tests against Redshift.